Instagram: Photographic filters

 Instagram offers a number of photographic filters that users can apply to their images.
 In February 2012, Instagram added a "Lux" filter, an effect that "lightens shadows, darkens highlights and increases contrast".
-In December 2014, Slumber, Crema, Ludwig, Aden, and Perpetua were five new filters to be added to the Instagram filter family.
+In December 2014, Slumber, Crema, Ludwig, Aden, and Perpetua were five new filters added to the Instagram filter family.

 Video

 Initially a purely photo-sharing service, Instagram incorporated 15-second video sharing in June 2013.
 The addition was seen by some in the technology media as Facebook's attempt at competing with the then-popular video-sharing application Vine.
 In August 2015, Instagram added support for widescreen videos.
-In March 2016, Instagram increased the 15-second video limit to 60 seconds.
+In March 2016, Instagram increased the 15-second video limit to one minute.
 Albums were introduced in February 2017, which allow up to 10 minutes of video to be shared in one post.

 IGTV

-IGTV is a vertical video application launched by Instagram in June 2018.
+IGTV was a vertical video application launched by Instagram in June 2018.
 Basic functionality is also available within the Instagram app and website.
-IGTV allows uploads of up to 10 minutes in length with a file size of up to 650 MB, with verified and popular users allowed to upload videos of up to 60 minutes in length with a file size of up to 5.4 GB.
+IGTV allows uploads of up to 10 minutes in length with a file size of up to 650 MB, with verified and popular users allowed to upload videos of up to one hour in length with a file size of up to 5.4 GB.
 The app automatically begins playing videos as soon as it is launched, which CEO Kevin Systrom contrasted to video hosts where one must first locate a video.
+In March 2022, the application was shut down.

+Edits

+Edits is a video editing application only available on Android and iOS.
+The app includes some AI features and the ability to post directly to Instagram or Facebook.
+Users can also view statistics on their videos and see other user's videos that are trending in the Inspiration tab.
+Announced in January 19, 2025 (as a response to the U.S. government's actions against TikTok and CapCut), which was available for pre-order on the iOS App Store and set for an Android launch in February 2025, and had an initial release date of March 13, 2025, for iOS, after some delays, officially released for both iPhone and Android devices on April 21, 2025.